elmatic/Alien/README.md

 * ~~Main-Menu to Start/Pause/Save/Load~~ (Added 03/14/2021 - Main Menu w/ Start, Help Menu, and Quitting)
 * Help Command such as -h or –help
 * Combat
+* Username and password creation to become a crew member
 * Health, armor, weapons, healing items, etc..
 * More in-depth dialogue options
 * NPCs